-The information windows may often display the same information.
-However, if a change is made (e.g. a rotation) or a change in the image was involved when loading it (e.g. converting from JPEG to Sprite) then the information may differ.
+The information windows often display the same or similar information.
+However, if a change to the size of the image was made, e.g. a rotation, or a change in the image was required upon loading, e.g. converting from JPEG to Sprite, then the information may differ.
 For example, Sprite files appear to be 4 bytes longer when loaded than when on disc.
 This is because the in-memory structure of a sprite is 4 bytes longer.